 by CalculatedRisk on 2/06/2012

-First there are two bottoms for housing.
-The first is for new home sales, housing starts and residential investment.
-The second bottom is for prices.
-Sometimes these bottoms can happen years apart.
+It is worth repeating: There are usually two bottoms for housing, the first for new home sales, housing starts and residential investment.
+The second bottom will be for house prices.